NHS Dental Services

 Although the information is included in your Monthly Pay Statement you should not upload the details of the patients and treatments you've provided.
 You can find a more suitable record of UDAs achieved in the Activity Actuals report.

-Twice a year, NHS Dental Services provides an FD report for you and your trainer.
+Once a month, NHS Dental Services provides an FD report for you and your trainer.
 This report provides you with a breakdown of the clinical data set, the number of claims for the various treatments and, where recorded, the number of teeth treated.

 It also gives a breakdown of activity by adult and child and analysis of patients treated by age.